 The end-of-year holidays are popular times for car buyers to upgrade their set of wheels, whether it’s to impress visiting family or to enjoy a long road trip in comfort.
-If you’ve bought a car before, you’ll know that vehicle financing can be somewhat complicated, with dealerships offering all sorts of finance structures such as the balloon payment option to seal the deal.
+If you’ve bought a car before, you’ll know that vehicle financing can be somewhat complicated, with dealerships offering all sorts of financing structures, such as the balloon payment option, to seal the deal.

-New cars are great but it’s important to know how you will continue to pay your car installments should your car be stolen or written off.
+New cars are great but it’s important to know how you’ll continue to pay your car installments should it be stolen or written off.
 Especially if you’ve bought a new car, remember that its value will drop substantially the moment you drive it out the showroom door.
-Sadly, just because a car is worth less does not mean there will be a drop in the amount you owe the bank.
-This is where credit shortfall cover comes in handy.
+Sadly, just because a car is worth less doesn’t mean there will be a drop in the amount you owe the bank.
+This is where credit shortfall cover or “gap cover” comes into play.

-Credit shortfall insurance will cover you for any shortfall between the amount you owe on your financing loan and what you are paid out if a car is deemed beyond economic repair following an accident or if the car is stolen.
+Credit shortfall insurance will cover you for any shortfall between the amount you owe on your financing loan and what you are paid out (if a car is deemed beyond economic repair following an accident or if stolen).
 You will always be personally responsible for any additional money due, such as the excess payment, any charges if your vehicle installments were in arrears or other additional financing charges.

 How do I know if I’ll need credit shortfall insurance?